lucasjoliveau/doc/en/applications/marketing/marketing_automation/getting_started/target_audience.md

 # Target an audience

 Delivering marketing campaigns to the right audience is paramount when trying to grow a business.
-The Odoo _Marketing Automation_ application helps marketers to do just that by providing detailed filtering tools, which can be as simple (or as complex) as necessary, to reach the right customers at the right time.
+The Konvergo ERP _Marketing Automation_ application helps marketers to do just that by providing detailed filtering tools, which can be as simple (or as complex) as necessary, to reach the right customers at the right time.